xiaohan2012/xiaohan2012.github.io/_posts/2015-12-28-weekly-summary.md

 - Encourage other types of interactions by adding weight, for example, adding importance to "forward" type
 - Run minimum spanning tree instead of Dijkstra
 - Fix the bug in the decomposed graph
+- Better visualization of the event
+- Search texts on link prediction to model the interaction link score

 The summary should be done immediately after the dicussion...